sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 -including any kerberos-related properties, adding them to the JVM options environment variable guarantees that they are always set.

-## Setting Hoya client options on the command line with the -D parameter
+## Setting Slider client options on the command line with the `-D` parameter

 The hoya client is configured via Hadoop-style configuration options.
-To be precise, all standard Hadoop-common, hadoop-hdfs client and hadoop-yar client-side options control how Hoya communicates with the Hadoop YARN cluster.
+To be precise, all standard Hadoop-common, hadoop-hdfs client and hadoop-yar client-side options control how Slider communicates with the Hadoop YARN cluster.

-There are extra options specific to Hoya itself, options which are again set as Hadoop configuration parameters.
+There are extra options specific to Slider itself, options which are again set as Hadoop configuration parameters.

-All Hadoop and Hoya options can be set on the command line using the `-D` parameter followed by the appropriate `key=value` argument
+All Hadoop and Slider options can be set on the command line using the `-D` parameter followed by the appropriate `key=value` argument